 1. La Croisette and its glorious beaches

 Cannes is relatively close to Nice Côte d’Azur Airport, just a 40-minute train ride from Gare de Nice Saint-Augustin to Gare de Cannes.
-This was our first stop on our road trip around the French Riviera, followed by marvellous Nice and Monaco.
 With unmistakably fresh air and warm Mediterranean climate, there is a reason Cannes is loved by so many.

-The glamour and wealth of the city is everywhere from the glorious white-sand beaches to the palace hotels, casinos and haute-couture boutiques dotted along Boulevard de La Croisette.
-Palm trees run along the 3km long curved promenade, once walked down by iconic stars from the 1960s such as Brigitte Bardot, Sophia Loren and Grace Kelly.
-Still a major attraction up to this day, it’s now home to luxury shops such as Dior, Chanel, Yves-Saint-Laurent or Cartier directly facing the turquoise Mediterranean sea.
+The glamour and wealth of the city is everywhere.
+And I mean everywhere.
+You can feel it from the glorious white-sand beaches and palace hotels, to the casinos and haute-couture boutiques dotted along Boulevard de La Croisette.
+Palm trees run along this 3km long curved promenade, once walked down by iconic stars from the 1960s such as Brigitte Bardot, Sophia Loren and Grace Kelly.
+Still a major attraction up to this day, it’s now home to luxury shops such as Dior, Chanel, Yves-Saint-Laurent or Cartier.

-Beaches are divided in sections offering public and private areas, the latter being exclusive to guests of the luxury hotels along La Croisette.
-Unlike public beaches (Plage du Midi), which are free and only offer minimal services (bins, occasional lifeguard), private beaches such as Carlton Beach (part of the magnificent Carlton Hotel) offer a variety of paid services including lockers, sun loungers, waiters, lifeguards and showers.
+Beaches are divided in sections with public and private areas.
+The latter are, unfortunately, exclusive to guests of the luxury hotels along La Croisette.
+Unlike the public beaches (Plage du Midi), which are free and only offer minimal services (bins, occasional lifeguard), private beaches such as Carlton Beach (part of the Carlton Hotel) offer a variety of paid services.
+These include lockers, sun loungers, waiters, lifeguards and showers.

 Don’t miss the opportunity to grab a cocktail and enjoy the view overlooking the Mediterranean sea.
-Sam and I treated ourselves to some lovely drinks at Le 72 Croisette, an outdoor terrace fondly known as The Gutter Bar by attendees of the Cannes Lions festival.
+Sam and I treated ourselves to some lovely drinks at Le 72 Croisette.
+This outdoor terrace is fondly known as The Gutter Bar by attendees of the Cannes Lions festival.
 The place often becomes so crowded during the event that tables go all the way to the street (or the gutter)!
-Hotels often have their own bars here too – watch out for Le Bar L’Amiral at Hotel Martinez (next door to Le 72 Croisette) and Carlton Bar at Carlton Hotel.
+Hotels often have their own bars here too.
+Watch out for Le Bar L’Amiral at Hotel Martinez (next door to Le 72 Croisette) and Carlton Bar at the Carlton Hotel.